halex5000/ld-articles/LambdaEdge/Using LaunchDarkly with AWS Lambda.md

     return response;
    };
    ```
-5. To update our Lambda function, including uploading the npm dependencies, open the AWS panel in VS Code.
+5. To update our Lambda function, including uploading the npm dependencies, open the AWS panel in Visual Studio Code.
 Right-click the function and select "Upload".
 When prompted, choose "Directory" and then select the directory that the Lambda function resides in.
 When it asks you whether to build with SAM, choose "No" to just upload the contents of the directory.
 6. To test the function, right-click on the function again and choose "Invoke on AWS".
 We do not need to provide any payload, just click the "invoke" button.
 The output panel should show a response `{"statusCode":200,"body":"\"Initialization successful\""}` showing that the SDK client properly initialized.

 	![Our initialization was successful](aws-invoke-initialize.png)